bspguy/lx-scripts/README.md

 # lx-scripts
-Linux scripts for causal and development usage
+Linux scripts for causal development usage.

+# How to use
+source the settings.sh file in your current shell.